top of page

 Consistency does not need decoding.

-You tether your stability to their current level of interest.
-When they are hot, you are high; when they are cold, you are crushed.
-It feels like you are just being patient, but in reality, you are losing yourself.
+It feels like you are being patient, but in reality, you are losing yourself.
 You are handing over your internal peace to someone who hasn't even proven they are reliable enough to hold it.

 Woman facing away in a windswept setting, representing emotional instability in dating and overthinking caused by mixed signals and fluctuating interest